 Subscribe to receive information about our K-12 schools and upcoming school tours.

 ASU Prep is accepting applications for the 2018-19 school year.
 Open Enrollment is ongoing, and prospective students will be registered on a first-come, first-served basis until capacity is met.
 To enroll your high school student in ASU Preparatory Academy Tempe, please attend an information session or visit our campus during school hours.

 Learning Success Coach

 This course will provide an opportunity for students to observe and gain hands-on experience in an academic setting while establishing a well-defined connection between education and employment.
 Students are selected for an ASU Academic Apprenticeship based on an application process that includes school attendance and behavior, grade point average (3.0 minimum), letter of recommendation by faculty, and a personal statement.

-School service apprenticeship provides service opportunities at the local school.
-Staff at ASU Prep supervise it.
+School service apprenticeship provides service opportunities at the local school and is supervised by staff at ASU Prep.
 Examples include internships in sports management, peer mentoring and technology.